Skip to main content

 Collin's "America’s most prolific wall punchers, charted"

 Collin gleaned some archival data about ER visits in America from US Consumer Product Safety Commission.
 For each ER visit, there is a brief description of the reason for the visit.
 Collin queried punching related injuries.
-See his Method section below describes how he set the parameters for his operationalized variable.
+See his Method section below, which describes how he set the parameters for his operationalized variable.
 With a bit of explaining, you could also describe how Collin took qualitative data (the written description of the injury) and converted it into quantitative data:

 http://qz.com/582720/americas-most-prolific-wall-punchers-charted/